Lessons in leadership: They call you a leader, but is anyone following you?

 True leadership isn’t a self-assessment; it’s a position that is measured by your peers and earned by the troops that trust and respect you enough to follow you into the field

-This article concludes the 10-part Lessons in Leadership series by Rich Emberlin.
+This article is part of a 10-part Lessons in Leadership series by Rich Emberlin.
 Click here to access all of Rich’s leadership lessons.

 Policing has historically been a job; today it is recognized as a genuine profession.
 Today’s police force is comprised of highly trained, exceptionally smart individuals who possess specialized knowledge and skills.
 Whether it’s a police chief overseeing a department or a patrol officer responding to 9-1-1 calls, law enforcement leaders exist in all ranks of our profession.